playframework/playframework/documentation/manual/detailedTopics/configuration/SettingsLogger.md

 <logger name="actors.MyActor" level="DEBUG" />
 ```

 You may also wish to configure an appender for the Akka loggers that includes useful properties such as thread and actor address.

-See the logging page in the [Akka documentation](http://akka.io/docs/) for details on Logback configuration and other useful information.
+For more information about configuring Akka's logging, including details on Logback and Slf4j integration, see the [Akka documentation](http://doc.akka.io/docs/akka/current/scala/logging.html).